MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### What is Magic 8 Ball?

+**Magic 8 Ball** is a magical 8 ball app, it will give you the answers to all the tricky questions in life.
+You can make the ball change at the press of a button.

-**Magic 8 Ball** will solidify what you've learnt in the Dicee tutorial.
+the process of building this app will solidify what you've learnt in the Dicee tutorial.
 This app will guide you through the steps required to build an 8 ball app and you will be applying what you have learnt about Stateless and Stateful Flutter widgets.

-We’re going to make a magical 8 ball app, it will give you the answers to all the tricky questions in life.
-You can make the ball change at the press of a button.
+We’re going to make

 ### Notes
 * App Icon was downloaded from pngtree.com